-- Goods which are made to your specifications or which are clearly personalised
+- Goods that are made to your specifications or that are clearly personalised

-- Audio or video recordings or computer software which has been unsealed by the consumer e.g. DVDs, software installation CDs which have the seal removed
+- Audio or video recordings or computer software that has been unsealed by the consumer e.g. DVDs, software installation CDs with the seal removed

 - Services that have already begun, with the consumer’s agreement, before the end of the 14-working day period

-- Goods which are liable to deteriorate or expire rapidly e.g. perishable goods
+- Goods that are liable to deteriorate or expire rapidly, e.g. perishable goods

 - Gaming and lottery services

-- Goods or services the price of which is dependent on fluctuations in the financial market which cannot be controlled by the supplier
+- Goods or services the price of which is dependent on fluctuations in the financial market and that cannot be controlled by the supplier.

 Where a consumer exercises their right of withdrawal, the trader is obliged to refund them within 14 days.